Comparing a Monolithic Pipeline to a Microservice Pipeline

 The configuration management shift

 In addition, our SCM will begin to bring in the concept of Domain Driven Design where you are managing an architecture based on the microservice ‘problem space.’
-New tooling will enter the market to help with managing your Domains, your logical view of your application and to track versions of applications to versions of services.
-In general, SCM will become more challenging as we move away from resolving all dependencies at the compile/link step and must track more of it across the pipeline.
+New tooling will enter the market to help with managing your Domains, your logical view of your application, and to track versions of applications to versions of services.
+In general, SCM will become more challenging as we move away from resolving all dependencies at the compile/link step and must track more of them across the pipeline.
+Learn more about Software Supply Chain Management, a new kind SCM.

 Continuous Integration (CI)